International student support

 Entering via the UK border

-- If granted entry, a stamp in your passport will show the type of leave and the date you entered.
-You are allowed to stay for up to 6 months.
+If granted entry by a Border Force Officer, your passport will usually be stamped to show the type of permission granted and the date you entered the UK.
+Standard Visitors are normally allowed to stay for up to 6 months.

 Using eGates

-- Nationals from eligible countries with biometric passports (e.g., Australia, Canada, EU/EEA, Switzerland, Japan, New Zealand, Singapore, South Korea, USA) can use eGates to enter without seeing a Border Force Officer.
+Nationals from eligible countries with biometric passports (for example Australia, Canada, EU/EEA countries, Switzerland, Japan, New Zealand, Singapore, South Korea and the USA) may be able to use eGates on arrival in the UK.

 Documents